alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging.md

-to its fixed set of participants, obviously does not apply to content that is copied as a "fresh string of bits" and resubmitted by a participant sent as a new message to a new, "current" set of participants.
+to its fixed set of participants, obviously does not apply to content that is copied by one of its participants as a "fresh string of bits" that is sent as a new message to a new "current" set of participants.

 Less obviously
 an E2ESM solution